PlanTL-GOB-ES/controversy-detection-model/README.md

 ## Contact 📧
 📋 We are interested in (1) extending our corpora to make larger models (2) train/evaluate the model in other tasks.

-For questions regarding this work, contact Asier Gutiérrez-Fandiño (asier.gutierrez@bsc.es)
+For questions regarding this work, contact <plantl-gob-es@bsc.es>